Alternatives to short-term business loans

 SBA loans

 SBA loans are special loans insured by the U.S. Small Business Administration.
 You apply for them through banks, credit unions and other lenders.
-The SBA then guarantees a certain percentage of the loan, which helps make them more affordable than other loans.
+The SBA then guarantees a certain percentage of the loan, which helps make it more affordable than other business loans.

 The 504 loan program has repayment terms of 10, 20 or 25 years.
 These loans can be used to buy buildings or land, build new facilities or purchase long-term machinery and equipment.